EddieAbbondanzio/eddieabbondanz.io/content/post/cherokee/ass-cancer-rehab-part-1/index.md

 After that I pulled the dash and replaced the leaky ac evaporator, and the clogged up heater core.
 I even splurged and bought a new dash top since mine was cracked and brittle.

 With all that work done I figured the Jeep was ready to go for another winter.
-But, upon inspecting the rear I realized the rust I had been ignoring for several years had reached the point where I could no longer pretend it didn't exist.
+But upon inspecting the rear I realized the rust I had been ignoring for several years had reached the point where I could no longer pretend it didn't exist.

 For those unfamiliar with XJs, they're a unibody vehicle but if you want to get technical Chrylser likes to call them a "uniframe".
 They sort of but not really have a frame made of 16ga (1/16") steel beneath them that ties into the unibody.